takula-tech/nita-obel/docs/designs/draft.md

            - await will break the ordering constraint between systems and is not suitable for this case as we already been using ThreadPool Executor

-        - what if we need make animation that need yield&re-enter system ?
+        - what if we need make animation that need yield&await system ?

         - what if event handling logics vary when:
           - they're different entity archetypes
-          - even though same archetype, but still depend on on-the-fly conditions
+          - even though same archetype, but still depend on on-the-fly conditions/context
-          - in other words, instead of simply stateless sequential logics, we have complex stateful orchestration logics
+          - in other words, instead of simply stateless sequential logics, we have complex stateful orchestration logics eg, in early local dev loop, we do not know wjat exactly
           ```rust
           struct UIClickedEvent<Payload> {
             eventType: u32,